rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 3. **Install RHDH v1.7**: Use the [RHDH Operator](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.6/html/about_red_hat_developer_hub/index).

    You can use the Operator Hub UI to install RHDH 1.7.
 Please follow the instructions to install RHDH v1.7 with Orchestrator enabled.
-See the [README](https://github.com/redhat-developer/rhdh-operator/blob/release-1.7/docs/orchestrator.md).
+See the [Installation guide](https://github.com/redhat-developer/rhdh-operator/blob/release-1.7/docs/orchestrator.md).
+   Please note that if you chose to install manually, that you should already have the following installed:
+    - OpenShift Serverless Operator.
+    - OpenShift Serverless Logic Operator.
+    - Knative Serving.
+    - Knative Eventing.

 4. **Prepare necessary configuration before creating the RHDH instance**